Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

-is an \emph{inversion polynomial} -- a polynomial which counts the labeled trees on $r$ vertices with respect to the number of their inversions.
-Some of the readers may recognize a polynomial $\I_G(q)$ as the specialization of the Tutte polynomial $\Tu_G(t,q)$ in $t=1$, which is one of the most important invariants of graphs in the modern graph theory.
-It is also the generating function of \emph{$G$-parking functions} introduced by Postnikov and Shapiro \cite{PostnikovShapiro2004} tracking their \emph{weight}, and as Merino L\'opez \cite{MerinoLopez1997} noticed -- the generating function of recurrent configurations of an \emph{abelian sandpile model} on $G$ with respect to their \emph{level}; see \cref{subsec:GParking} for more details.
-Finally, when $\tilde{G} = K_r$ is a complete graph, the polynomial $\I_G(q)$ is the generating function appearing in the combinatorics of \emph{Tesler matrices} \cite{ArmstrongGarsiaHaglundRhoadesSagan2012} and can be also interpreted as the \emph{$(q,1)$-Ehrhart function of a certain flow polytope} \cite{LiuMeszarosMorales2016} -- see \cref{sec:open} for more details.
+Thus, this is an \emph{inversion polynomial} -- a polynomial which counts the labeled trees on $r$ vertices with respect to the number of their inversions.
+The $G$-inversion polynomial has various interpretations in terms of \emph{Tutte polynomials, $G$-parking functions, the abelian sandpile model} or \emph{Tesler matrices} among others -- see \cref{sec:TutteParkinETC,sec:open} for more details.

 We are ready to formulate our main result. \begin{theorem} Let $\la^1,\dots,\la^r$ be partitions.
 Then, the following formula holds true:

 where $\la^B := \bigoplus_{b \in B}\la^b$ and $\xx^\sigma := \prod_{\square \in \la^{[r]}}x_{\sigma(\square)}$. \end{theorem}